Puebla–Cholula Tourist Train

-The Puebla-Cholula Tourist Train (Tren turístico Puebla–Cholula) was a tram-train railway line that connected the city centre of Puebla with the tourist zone in Cholula in Puebla State, Mexico.
+The Puebla–Cholula Tourist Train (Tren turístico Puebla–Cholula) was a diesel tram-train service that connected the city centre of Puebla with the tourist zone in Cholula in the Mexican state of Puebla.
 Operation began in January 2017 and ended in December 2021.

 History

 The project was announced in July 2015 by Puebla State Governor Rafael Moreno Valle Rosas.
 Construction began in November 2015 and was completed in early 2017 when it was inaugurated by President Enrique Peña Nieto and Governor Moreno Valle.
 Initially budgeted to cost 800 million pesos, final project costs totaled 1,113 million pesos.